 A picture in minimalist elegance with an effortless, high-fashion appeal.
 Perfect for the modern bride or those celebrating a contemporary wedding, this gown also features contoured seams that elongate the frame.
 The skirt is crepe that flows slightly for tasteful drama, and cascades from a nipped waist that defines the silhouette.

-5. Melissa Sweet Long Sleeve Lace Wedding Dress
+5. Long Sleeve Beaded Lace Wedding Dress

 How to Accessorize High Neck Dresses